demiankatz/Geeby-Deeby/README.md

 (Of course, this assumes that both the Superuser group and the new user you created have IDs of '1' -- if this is a fresh database, that should always be the case, but if you made any mistakes and had to create new rows, please substitute appropriate ID values as needed).

+## Accessing the Data Entry Backend

-6. Now, you can add "/edit" to the base URL of your installation (for example, `http://localhost/gbdb/edit`), and log in -- you are ready to populate the database through the web interface.
+Now, you can add "/edit" to the base URL of your installation (for example, `http://localhost/gbdb/edit`), and log in -- you are ready to populate the database through the web interface.